 For more information contact the Fish and Wildlife Conservation Commission at 863-648-3200.

 Special Regulations for Largemouth Bass on Lake Walk-in-Water.
 A slot limit protects quality largemouth bass by requiring that bass between 15 and 24 inches in length must be immediately released back into the lake.
 The daily bag limit is three fish per day.
 Only one of the three fish may be greater than 24 inches.
 This means you may keep three bass less than 15 inches, or two bass less than 15 inches and one bass greater than 24 inches.
-For more Bill Pouder, or Jeff Willitzer at (863)648-3200.
+For more information contact Bill Pouder at (863) 648-3200.